 7. Visit the Christmas Dublin Farmer’s Market

-Nothing can quite beat the cold days that winter in Dublin experiences like a hearty meal from a Christmas food market.
+Nothing can quite beat the cold days that winter in Dublin experiences, like a hearty meal from a Christmas food market.
 This market is a Royal Dublin Society annual treat that is heaven on Earth for festive shopping, and you’ll be able to try a wide variety of traditional food from Ireland.

 8. Visit Dublin Zoo as Part of Wild Lights

 Throughout the city, during December, a massive display of lights occurs.
 Called the “Wild Lights,” it’s a remarkable experience to witness.
 One specific place that showcases the more “wild” side of things is the Dublin Zoo.

 The “Wild Lights at Dublin Zoo” displays epic light shows and some unique exhibits as well.
 Under the banner of The Magic of Life, this year is a celebration of worldwide biodiversity.
 With massively colored silk lanterns and an array of light fixtures, it’s a dazzling nighttime showcase.